LittleBits’ Avengers Hero Inventor Kit turns kids into superhero programmers

 “After the Droid Inventor Kit, we talked with Marvel about doing a follow-up,” Emily Tuteur, director of product design at LittleBits, told VentureBeat.
 “We wanted to make something that anyone could enjoy regardless of age, gender, or background … but we also wanted to get more girls involved.”

-Tuteur said that the Droid Inventor Kit has about a 40 percent adoption rate with girls, which isn’t much higher than the percentage of women who hold a computer science degree.
-It reached its peak in the 1980s at 34 percent.
+Tuteur said that the Droid Inventor Kit has about a 40 percent adoption rate with girls.
+That isn’t much higher than the percentage of women who hold a computer science degree, which reached its peak in the 1980s at 34 percent.

 Sobering statistics aside, there’s something irresistible about LittleBits’ colorful new kit.
 (It had even me, a 24-year-old who’s never owned an action figure, eager to give it a test drive.)
 The Avengers Hero Inventor Kit comes with nine bits — small, color-coded circuit boards that snap magnetically together — seven “superhero parts,” and a circular LED matrix that’s fully programmable (a not-so-subtle wink and nod Iron Man’s Arc Reactor).